KarimF430/Killer-Whale/COMPLETE_MIGRATION_SUMMARY.md

 **Engine Data:** ✅ **SHOWING**
 **All Specs:** ✅ **SHOWING**

-**Your MotorOctane app is now fully operational with MongoDB Atlas!** 🚀
+**Your gadizone app is now fully operational with MongoDB Atlas!** 🚀

 ---